varughese/hh-ttc/README.md

   - Download the Version 4
   - Download the file and run it.
 Go through the set up

-- Click `clone or download` (green button) above this.
+- Click on the green `clone or download` button above.
 Click download zip.
 - Open it up and unzip it.
 That means drag the folder onto your Desktop.
 Google how to unzip if you cant figure this out.
 - Open up a Command Prompt as an Administrator.
   - Tutorial: [Follow these Instructions or read below](http://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/)